NextGenRF-Design-Inc/bytepipe_sdk/docs/QuickStart/QuickStart.md

 Flashing the SD card ensures it is formatted and all necessary files are copied correctly.
 This section assumes there is an SD card image available and does not detail the steps for creating the image.
 Released versions which can be found [here](https://github.com/NextGenRF-Design-Inc/bytepipe_sdk/releases) typically include a preformatted image that has been tested.
 To flash the SD card, download and install [dotNet Disk Imager](https://sourceforge.net/projects/dotnetdiskimager/).
 Begin by selecting `Wipe Device` to make sure you are starting with a clean SD card.
 Then browse to the downloaded image and select `Write to Device`.

+:memo: Note: The HDK does not include a connection that enumerates the SD card as a storage device.
+To flash the SD card, it must be placed in an SD card reader connected to a PC.

 ![flashing_sd_01](flashing_sd_01.png)

 # Flashing eMMC